jhsu802701/rails_from_scratch_rails5/09-07-admins_edit.md

           <% # END: ADMIN SECTION %>
           <% #################### %>
 ```
 * Enter the command "test1".
-The first 4 tests pass, but the second 6 tests still fail.
+4 of the tests pass, but the other 6 fail because the Admin Edit page does not have the expected content.

 ### Admin Edit Form
 * Replace the contents of app/views/admins/registrations/edit.html.erb with the following code: